Lithuanian art in Japan

 (Jūros sonata.
 Finale, 1908; M.K.Ciurlionis Painting Gallery / Vilnius Lyceum / Osvaldas Grigas; The Great Wave off Kanagawa, K. Hokusai, c.
 1830)

 M. K. Čiurlionis was recognized as a composer in Japan during the Soviet era.
 It was an achievement firstly of Ichiro Kato.
 His interest arose after he got music records of Čiurlionis‘s symphonic poems.
 He worked in Chinbosha Publishing House and edited the World Encyclopedia of Music.
 In 1972, he included a detailed biography of M. K. Čiurlionis and an overview of his works.
-I. Kato encouraged the interest of his colleagues in music and Lithuania.
-Enthusiasts opened a club of people interested in the works of M. K. Čiurlionis.
+I. Kato encouraged the interest of his colleagues in music and Lithuania, and eventually a group of enthusiasts organized a kind of a fan club of M. K. Čiurlionis.
 This club organized exhibitions of reproductions and musical concerts in Japan.

 (I. Kato meeting with J. Čiurlionytė; "Švyturys"; R. Neimantas collection)

 The club of friends of Čiurlionis organized exhibitions of reproductions during the Soviet era.
-In 1992, the first and the only exhibition of his original paintings was arranged in the Saison Museum of Art in Tokyo.
+In 1992, the first and so far the only exhibition of his original paintings was arranged in the Saison Museum of Art in Tokyo.
 Representatives of the imperial family also attended this exhibition.
-It was the first time such an important exhibition was organized abroad, and it was surprisingly professional.
-The Japanese lovers of art were very interested in the exhibition and lectures about Čiurlionis were organized after it.
+It was the first time such a large exhibition of Čiurlionis works was organized abroad.
+The Japanese lovers of art were very interested in the exhibition and attended lectures about Čiurlionis to learn more.
 Also, exhibitions of reproductions were organized.
 Empress Michiko is personally interested in Čiurlionis, and several Japanese art magazines published articles about this Lithuanian artist.

 (article about M. K. Čiurlionis exhibition; "Tėviškės žiburiai", 10 March 1992)

-Works of S. Eidrigevičius are introduced to Japan via books.
-Motoko Nakagawa published two books presenting this artist in 2015, 2018, and 2021.
+Works of S. Eidrigevičius are also introduced to Japan via books.
+Motoko Nakagawa published two of them presenting this artist in 2015, 2018, and 2021.

 (ticket to exhibition in Shibuya Seibu Gallery, 1991; S. Eidrigevičius personal archive)